tomcastleman/laravel-memcached-plus/README.md

 ## Integration with laravel/framework

-I submitted 2 PRs to [laravel/framework](https://github.com/laravel/framework) to integrate this package in to the framework itself:
+I submitted 2 PRs to [laravel/framework](https://github.com/laravel/framework) to natively integrate the functonality of this package in v5.0:

 * Memcached persistent connections, SASL authentication and custom options: [#7987](https://github.com/laravel/framework/pull/7987) and
 * Memcached Session store configuration [#7988](https://github.com/laravel/framework/pull/7988)

-However @taylorotwell closed them due to lack of tests.
-Tests have recently been added (Jan 2016) and I plan to submit PRs to the framework in due course.
+The PRs weren't accepted at the time due to lack of tests in the initial version.
+As at Jan 2016 [tests](https://github.com/b3it/laravel-memcached-plus/blob/f259b39985e01ea75d6c5e1b3b633f8d9252ee17/tests/CacheMemcachedConnectorTest.php) have been added and I plan to submit PRs to the framework in due course.

 ## Support